TwilioDevEd/warm-transfer-laravel/readme.md

    ```bash
    $ composer install
    ```
-1. The application uses PostgreSQL as the persistence layer.
+1. This application uses PostgreSQL as the persistence layer.
 If you don't have it already, you should install it.
 The easiest way is by using [Postgres.app](http://postgresapp.com/).